 Second, you are not going to scale to five figures a month by having clients who are paying you a few hundred dollars.

 These are businesses who are taking up some of your time — which is priceless, invaluable — when you could simply cut those clients loose, take the time you would’ve spent working for them, making very little money, and instead, go land a bigger client.

 Only you can decide what “low-paying” means to you.
 I can tell you that as recently as five months ago, I still had clients that I had closed years ago as a freelancer, paying me $200 or $300 a month.
 My reasoning was, “Well, it’s money.
 So why not?”
 Because it’s a terrible idea.
 That’s why.
-I had to part ways with them, because my rates are much higher these.
+I had to part ways with them because my rates are much higher these days.

 Now, there’s one way to avoid having to part ways with low-paying clients, which brings us to…